Introduction

 While this flexibility is a major advantage of RLHF, it comes with implementation challenges.
 Largely, these center on how to control the optimization.
 As we will cover in this book, implementing RLHF often requires training a reward model, of which best practices are not strongly established and depend on the area of application.
 With this, the optimization itself is prone to over-optimization because our reward signal is at best a proxy objective, requiring regularization.
 With these limitations, effective RLHF requires a strong starting point, so RLHF cannot be a solution to every problem alone and needs to be approached in a broader lens of post-training.

-Due to this complexity, implementing RLHF is far more costly than simple instruction finetuning and can come with unexpected challenges such as length bias [9] [10].
-For projects where performance matters, RLHF is established as being crucial to achieving a strong finetuned model, but it is more expensive in compute, data costs, and time.
+Due to this complexity, implementing RLHF is far more costly than simple instruction fine-tuning and can come with unexpected challenges such as length bias [9] [10].
+For model training efforts where absolute performance matters, RLHF is established as being crucial to achieving a strong fine-tuned model, but it is more expensive in compute, data costs, and time.
+Through the early history of RLHF after ChatGPT, there were many research papers that showed approximate solutions to RLHF via limited instruction fine-tuning, but as the literature matured it has been repeated time and again that RLHF and related methods are core stages to model performance that cannot be dispensed with quickly.

 An Intuition for Post-Training

-The intuition I’ve been using to understand the potential of post-training is called the elicitation interpretation of post-training, where all we are doing is extracting and amplifying valuable behaviors in the base model.
+The way I’ve been describing the potential of post-training is called the elicitation interpretation of post-training, where all we are doing is extracting potential by amplifying valuable behaviors in the base model.

-The same is true for post-training.
+The same is true for post-training, where one can extract a ton of performance out of a static base model as they learn more about its quirks and tendencies.
 The best post-training teams extract a ton of performance in a very short time frame.
 The set of techniques is everything after the end of most of pretraining.
-It includes “mid-training” like annealing / high-quality end of pre-training web data, instruction tuning, RLVR, preference-tuning, etc. A good example is our change from the first version of OLMoE Instruct to the second — the post-training evaluation average from 35 to 48 without touching the majority of pretraining [11].
+It includes “mid-training” like annealing / high-quality end of pretraining web data, instruction tuning, RLVR, preference-tuning, etc. A good example is the change from the first version of the Allen Institute for AI’s fully-open, small Mixture-of-Experts (MoE) model OLMoE Instruct to the second.
+The first model was released in the fall of 2024 [11], and with the second version only updating the the post-training, the evaluation average on popular benchmarks went from from 35 to 48 without changing the majority of pretraining [12].

+I’ve described this intuition as the Elicitation Theory of Post-training.
 This theory folds in with the reality that the majority of gains users are seeing are from post-training because it implies that there is more latent potential in a model pretraining on the internet than we can teach the model simply — such as by passing certain narrow samples in repeatedly during early types of post-training (i.e. only instruction tuning).
+The challenge of post-training is to reshape models from next-token prediction to conversation question-answering, while extracting all of this knowledge and intelligence from pretraining.

 A model’s knowledge and capabilities are learnt almost entirely during pretraining, while alignment teaches it which subdistribution of formats should be used when interacting with users.
 If this hypothesis is correct, and alignment is largely about learning style, then a corollary of the Superficial Alignment Hypothesis is that one could sufficiently tune a pretrained language model with a rather small set of examples [Kirstain et al., 2021].